NoaBar/noabar.github.io/index.md

 Contraception Quiz
 ==================
-Answer the questions to find out which contraception method might be good for you.
+Answer the questions to find out which contraception method could be good for you.
 As a woman and a social worker who used to work with adolescents, sexuall education takes a big part in my life.
 In this app I wanted to combine my knowledg of contraception methods and programming.
-The way every answer influences the final result is visible through the points counter underneath every image, to help the user understand what lead to the final suggected contraception method suggestion.
+The way every answer influences the final result is visible through the points counter underneath every image, to help the user understand what led to the final contraception method suggestion.

 [Click here for more images](bcquizGallery)